realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ## Introduction

 Evangelism isn't reserved for the uniquely gifted; it's the call of every believer.
-Whether you're reaching out to your neighbor, your coworker, or people on the street, the mission remains the same: to proclaim the transformative love of Jesus Christ with humility, grace, and boldness, trusting the Holy Spirit to work in hearts (Romans 1:16).
+Whether you're reaching out to your neighbor, your coworker, or people on the street, the mission remains the same: to proclaim the transformative love of Messiah Yeshua with humility, grace, and boldness, trusting the Holy Spirit to work in hearts (Romans 1:16).

 This guide provides a practical, Spirit-filled roadmap for sharing the Gospel through prayer and street evangelism both at home and in public venues.